David Kimhi: Early life

-Kimhi was born in Narbonne, a city in Hachmei Provence, Occitania, then under the rule of Philip II of France.
-He was the youngest son of Rabbi Joseph Qimhi and the brother of Moses Qimhi, both also biblical commentators and grammarians.
+Kimhi was born in Narbonne, a city in Provence, Occitania, then under the rule of Philip II of France.
+He was the youngest son of Rabbi Joseph Kimhi and the brother of Moses Kimhi, both also biblical commentators and grammarians.

 Kimhi was raised by his older brother Moses following the untimely death of their father.
 Later, he supported himself by teaching Talmud to the young.
 He was well versed in the whole range of Hebrew literature, and became the most illustrious representative of his name.
-Works of the Qimhi family were underwritten by the ibn Yahya family of Lisbon in the Kingdom of Portugal.
+Works of the Kimhi family were underwritten by the ibn Yahya family of Lisbon in the Kingdom of Portugal.

 Rabbinic career and scholarship

-Qimḥi saw himself primarily as a compiler and summarizer.
+Kimhi saw himself primarily as a compiler and summarizer.
 As a noted Hebrew grammarian, his book Mikhlol (מכלול) and his dictionary of the Hebrew language called Sefer HaShorashim (ספר השורשים, "Book of Roots") draws heavily on the earlier works of Judah ben David Hayyuj and Jonah ibn Janah, as well as from the work of his father.
 These two books were originally written as one, although over the years they have come to be printed separately.
 This book, while based on his predecessors, shows a significant amount of innovation, stakes out new territory in his scholarly fields, and from a methodological point of view is superior to what came before.
-For example, in the Mikhlol, Qimḥi expounds on his predecessors' opinions in a clear, straightforward way with a comprehensive approach to the Hebrew structure.
+For example, in the Mikhlol, Kimhi expounds on his predecessors' opinions in a clear, straightforward way with a comprehensive approach to the Hebrew structure.
 Sefer Hashorashim highlights his talent as a writer because of its logical organization, particularly the way he bases his definitions upon etymology and comparisons between languages.
-Another of Qimḥi's works, "'Eṭ Sofer," (עט סופר) was a sort of abridged version of Mikhlol and acted as a manual for Biblical scribes.
+Another of Kimhi's works, "'Eṭ Sofer," (עט סופר) was a sort of abridged version of Mikhlol and acted as a manual for Biblical scribes.
 This was a necessary compilation of rules for the writing of Bible-rolls, Masoretic notes, and accents, due to widespread ignorance among the scribes of the 12th century.

-Qimḥi also delved into philosophy and the sciences, and was very much influenced by both Abraham ibn Ezra and Maimonides.
+Kimhi also delved into philosophy and the sciences, and was very much influenced by both Abraham ibn Ezra and Maimonides.
 In later life, he took part in the controversy surrounding the works of Maimonides and staunchly defended him.
 He even sent letters to other rabbis in order to gain their support.
 His stance on philosophy was moderate and therefore permitted its study to those whose belief in God and fear of heaven was firm.

-Qimḥi also participated in public debates with Christians.
-According to Qimḥi, Christian interpretation demonstrated a corruption of the text and in some cases was inapplicable and irrational.
+Kimḥi also participated in public debates with Christians.
+According to Kimḥi, Christian interpretation demonstrated a corruption of the text and in some cases was inapplicable and irrational.
 He mostly attacks the allegorical method of interpretation and Christian claims towards the "true Israel" by stressing the superior morality and religiosity of the Jews.
 His interpretations were the favourite of the translators of the King James Version.